plai-group/manifesto/README.md

 ## Meeting Scheduling And Management

-There is a group calendar [https://calendar.google.com/calendar/ical/k4jgdu3ee4o7mi9ef8dbkrdnj0%40group.calendar.google.com/private-818c0ce15bc18c1bcac1f3cb4d98f93b/basic.ics](calendar) which _you_ are responsible for watching, adding and removing meetings from, etc.
+There is a group calendar [calendar](https://calendar.google.com/calendar/ical/k4jgdu3ee4o7mi9ef8dbkrdnj0%40group.calendar.google.com/private-818c0ce15bc18c1bcac1f3cb4d98f93b/basic.ics) which _you_ are responsible for watching, adding and removing meetings from, etc.

 There will be a weekly group meeting which will consist of paper-reading, guest lectures, practice talks, brainstorming, etc.  You are _required_ to participate in weekly group meeting.

 ## Collaboration Method

 The agenda of our one hour weekly meeting is to be 5% administrivia and 95% current research progress.
 I should have access to a current project repository in which paper-formatted LaTeX notes can be found, compiled, and (by me) read.
-I will pull said repository in advance of said meeting and read/skim it in order to catch myself up on your work and then the remainder of our meeting can and should be spent at a board working through a problem, transitioning at about a year from me teaching you to you teaching me.
+I will pull said repository either in advance or, more likely, during  said meeting and read/skim it in order to catch myself up on and context switch to your work.
+The remainder of our meeting can and should be spent at a board working through a problem, transitioning (at about a year into your degree) from me teaching you to you teaching me.

 ## My Management Style

-I am always too busy.
-Please
+I am casual in my manner and style and am more lenient than I should be.
+I walk around and talk.
+I like to be engaged all the time, being updated and kept in the loop even if I can't or don't respond.
+I have traditionally strongly supported the weakest members of my group and left the strongest to their own devices.
+Starting now I will spend more time on the projects I find interesting and prioritize working with the students who are doing, at that time, the most interesting and best work.

 ### What Pisses Me Off

 1. Taking holiday at inappropriate times.
 2. Not working hard.
-3. Lying.
+3. Eating noises (I have a disorder [mysophonia](https://en.wikipedia.org/wiki/Misophonia))
 4. Having a poor attitude.
-5. Not playing hard.
+5. Not playing hard and having fun.
 6. Not doing world-class work.
 7. Holding meetings that have no research content.
 8. Playing politics.